Mareez (play): Reception

 Mareez is one of Shah's long-running productions.

 Utpal Bhayani was impressed by Dharmendra Gohil's acting and called "Mareez was in his veins".
 He also praised director and writer for connecting Mareez with Manto and Ghalib.
 He also praised performances of Dayashankar Pande, Nayan Shukla and Kumkum Das.
 He also praised costumes, production, music, audios, backdrops and lighting.
 He found Mareez's Mushairas with other poets from which he became well known, missing from the play.

 Deepa Punjani of Mumbai Theatre Guide praised the performances, direction, writing and production.
 She found the presentation of various phases of Mareez's life interesting and engaging.
 She found the "drama of Mareez's life indulgent" but found the play "fresh" and important for literature and performance.

 Journalist Ashish Vashi praised Dharmendra Gohil's performance and called it "most remarkable and mesmerizing aspect of the play".

+In May 2023, Mohsin and Lalua, sons of Mareez, issued public notice regarding the lack of consent from them for the play.
+They sought compensation as the owners of intellectual property rights of Mareez.
+They had objected to the fictional events as well as private events from their father's life portrayed in the play.